Zander-Labuschagne/Secure-Sign-In-v4.0.0/README.md

 E-Mail: <zander.labuschagne@protonmail.ch>
 Copyright (C) 2017 Zander Labuschagne.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

-##How to install:
+## How to install:

 * **Linux:** Either run the SecureSignIn-4.1a-linux file on a Linux operating system with the ``./SecureSignIn-4.1a-linux`` command or run the install.sh file after extracting the zip file to install the application on Linux systems with the following command: ``sudo sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.
 * **macOS:** Either run the SecureSignIn-4.1a-macOS file on a macOS operating system with the ``./SecureSignIn-4.1a-macOS`` command or run the install.sh file after extracting the zip file to install the application on macOS systems with the following command: ``sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.

-2.1.
-On some Linux and macOS systems it's necessary to run ``sudo chmod +x install.sh`` before installation.
+_On some Linux and macOS systems it's necessary to run ``sudo chmod +x install.sh`` before installation.
-  (Feel free to create a Windows version, I will eventually do it myself when I get to it)
+  (Feel free to create a Windows version, I will eventually do it myself when I get to it)_

-##How to use application:
+## How to use application:

 1. Run the application in terminal with the command ``ssi``.
     * Optional arguments may be added to the command such as ``ssi -l -c`` or ``ssi -lc`` which is handy if you already know what you want to do and prefer not to be prompted by the application each time resulting in a quicker interaction and immediate result.